-ANIMAL SCIENCE
+ANIMAL SCIENC E

-Title Introduction to Animal Science
+Title Introduction to Animal Science е

 Code 4AAS211 Department Agricultur e

 Prerequisites Co-requisites 4ZOL111

-Aim The course is designed to develop an understanding of the global nature of animal production and how it ties into national and local production.
-The students will develop the basic understanding of the role of the different livestock and poultry.
-They will become familiar with the terminology used in animal science as it relates to industry and management practices.
-The course also develops familiarity with the food and other products derived from animals The students will have a basic understanding of animal nutrition, animal health, animal behaviour and genetics
+Aim The course is designed to de nature of animal production are production.
+The students will desire role of the different livestock and the terminology used in animal management practices.
+The composed and other products derived basic understanding of animal behaviour and genetics nd how it ties into nation evelop the basic underst poultry.
+They will becom science as it relates to urse also develops family from animals The studental nutrition, animal her nal and local anding of the e familiar with industry and iarity with the ats will have a ealth, animal

 Content The animal science industry, Beef, dairy, swine, small ruminants, poultry and animal products, carcass grading, growth, reproduction and reproduction technologies, nutrients, digestion and absorption, nutrient requirements, genetics and animal breeding, animal health, animal behaviour, lactation and introduction to pastures.

-Outcomes The student will have:
+Outcomes The student will have: An understanding of the global animal industry Knowledge of food produced/processed from the livestock and poultry A basic knowledge of differences between some farm animal species.
+Some understanding of how nutrition, animal health, genetics and animal behaviour are applicable to livestock farming